-After a few minutes I realized that seeing my face in a small window at the bottom of the hangout was probably distracting, so I turned off my camera.
+After a few minutes I realized that seeing my face at the bottom of the hangout was distracting, so I turned off my camera.

 Then I received a tweet from my friend Ruud Janssen in Switzerland(!) who was watching.
 He asked if I could use my camera to show the slides as the main video, moving the video of the speaker to a small window at the bottom of the screen.
 This made sense, so I turned my laptop round, pointed it at the slide screen, and clicked on its window to make the slides the main video for the stream.
 This worked well.
 (I should have thought of this earlier.
 Next time I will explore using a tool like CamTwist to pipe presenter slides directly into a hangout feed.)

 Unlike a regular hangout, where any participant can override the camera switching that Google normally does, the main window for a Hangout On Air is either determined automatically from the webcam with the loudest audio or by the person streaming the hangout.
 So I became the camera operator.
 When the speaker asked for and answered questions, I chose Emily’s webcam.
 When he began speaking again, I returned to the slides as the main video.

 We had no audience microphone, so I asked the speaker to repeat audience questions.
 That allowed stream followers to hear questions and they’d be included on the final YouTube video.
 Next time we could add a small netbook webcam to the hangout and have a volunteer run it round as a mike (and video) for audience questions.